 Social Media and Graphic Design:

-Graphic Designers work closely with the Managing Director and the Show Director, under a set schedule, to design a poster image for productions and events.
-The image must work within the department’s standard poster frame, which is available from the Managing Director or AAA.
+Graphic Designers work closely with the Events Manager and the Show Director, under a set schedule, to design a poster image for productions and events.
+The image must work within the department’s standard poster frame, which is available from the Events Manager.

 Social Media Coordinators produce posts for our social media platforms that promote upcoming shows, events and student success to our local audience, alumni and prospective students.
-They work with the Managing Director and the AAA.
+They work with the Events Manager.

 Digital Media and Sound Design: